Susan Bullock

 Show more

-In recent seasons, Susan has explored new repertoire making debuts as Klytaemnestra (Elektra) for the Canadian Opera Company under Johannes Debus, and with Oper Frankfurt in Claus Guth’s new production under Sebastian Weigle.
+In recent seasons, Susan has explored new repertoire, debuting her “chilling” Kabanicha (The Guardian) in Katya Kabanova at Grange Park Opera under Stephen Barlow, Klytaemnestra (Elektra) for the Canadian Opera Company under Johannes Debus, and with Oper Frankfurt in Claus Guth’s new production under Sebastian Weigle.
 Further debuts include in the role of Kostelnička (Jenůfa) for Den Norske Opera and Grange Park Opera; both Gertrude and The Witch (Hänsel und Gretel) for Opera North and Grange Park Opera, and as Mrs Lovett (Sweeney Todd) for Houston Grand Opera and Bergen National Opera; and acclaimed appearances with Scottish Opera include Mark Anthony-Turnage’s Greek at the Edinburgh International Festival and BAM and The Old Lady in their new production of Candide.
-Susan Bullock made her debut as an actor in Keith Warner’s unique staging of King Lear in which she played Goneril at the Grange Festival.
+Susan Bullock debuted as an actor in Keith Warner’s unique staging of King Lear in which she played Goneril at the Grange Festival.

-Beyond her performing career, Susan Bullock is committed to nurturing young talent.
-She maintains her association with Escuela Superior de Música Reina Sofía Madrid as a Visiting Professor and actively contributes to the National Opera Studio’s Sounding Board, conducting workshops and masterclasses throughout the UK.
+Beyond her performing career, Susan Bullock is committed to nurturing young talent, actively contributing to the National Opera Studio’s Sounding Board and conducting workshops and masterclasses throughout the UK.

 Gallery